Oneness Pentecostalism

-Oneness Pentecostalism (also known as Apostolic Pentecostalism, Jesus' Name Pentecostalism, or the Oneness movement) is a nontrinitarian movement of Pentecostal Christianity that emphasizes the absolute oneness of God and the full deity of Jesus Christ.
+Oneness Pentecostalism (also known as Apostolic Pentecostalism, Oneness Apostolicism, Jesus' Name Pentecostalism, or the Oneness movement) is a nontrinitarian movement of Pentecostal Christianity that emphasizes the absolute oneness of God and the full deity of Jesus Christ.
 It teaches that God is a singular divine spiritundivided and without distinction of personswho reveals himself in various ways, including as Father, Son, and Holy Spirit.
 This theology is often categorized by scholars as a form of Modalistic Monarchianism, though Oneness theologians have sought to distinguish their beliefs from historical Sabellianism and Patripassianism.

 Oneness Pentecostal soteriology emphasizes repentance, full-submersion water baptism in the name of Jesus Christ, and baptism in the Holy Spirit with the evidence of speaking in other tongues, which together constitutes the new birth experience.
 Many Oneness Pentecostal groups also promote holiness standards in dress, grooming, and conduct, which are understood as outward expressions of inward spiritual transformation and obedience to biblical commands.

 The Oneness Pentecostal movement first emerged in North America in the early 20th century following doctrinal disputes within the nascent Finished Work Pentecostal movement.
 It has since grown into a global movement with an estimated 30 million adherents worldwide.
 It was often referred to as the Jesus Only movement in its early days, which may be misleading as it does not deny the existence of the Father or Holy Spirit.

 History

 The first Pentecostals were Holiness Pentecostals teaching three works of grace: the new birth, receipt of entire sanctification, and baptism with the Holy Spirit accompanied by glossolalia.
-They specifically taught the Wesleyan doctrines of outward holiness and Christian perfection, an instantaneous, definitive second work of grace in which the baptized person's soul is cleansed of its original sin and perfected.
-Finished Work Pentecostals broke away from the Holiness Pentecostals, rejecting the Wesleyan doctrines and instead teaching only two works of grace: conversion and baptism with the Holy Spirit.
+They specifically taught the Wesleyan Methodist doctrines of outward holiness and Christian perfection—an instantaneous, definitive second work of grace in which the baptized person's soul is cleansed of its original sin and made perfect in love.
+Finished Work Pentecostals broke away from the Holiness Pentecostals, rejecting the Wesleyan Methodist doctrine of entire sanctification as an instantaneous, second definite work of grace, and instead teaching only two experiences: conversion and baptism with the Holy Spirit.
 The Finished Work Pentecostal branch further partitioned into Trinitarian and nontrinitarian branches, with the latter forming Oneness Pentecostalism.
 The Oneness Pentecostal movement began in 1913 as the result of doctrinal disputes within the nascent Finished Work Pentecostal movement, specifically within the Assemblies of God, the first Finished Work Pentecostal denomination.